-Stiff person syndrome, previously known as stiff man syndrome, was first described in 1956 by Moersch and Woltman of Mayo Clinic 1 and is a very rare neuromuscular disease characterised by:
+Stiff person syndrome, previously known as stiff man syndrome, is a very rare neuromuscular disease.

 - muscle spasms triggered by external stimuli or emotional stress